Sinus tachycardia

 Sinus tachycardia is a sinus rhythm of the heart, with an increased rate of electrical discharge from the sinoatrial node, resulting in a tachycardia, a heart rate that is higher than the upper limit of normal (90–100 beats per minute for adult humans).

 The normal resting heart rate is 60–90 bpm in an average adult.
-Normal heart rates vary with age and level of fitness, from infants having faster heart rates (110-150 bpm) and the elderly having slower heart rates.
+Normal heart rates vary with age and level of fitness, with infants having faster heart rates (110-150 bpm) and the elderly having slower heart rates.
 Sinus tachycardia is a normal response to physical exercise or other stress, when the heart rate increases to meet the body's higher demand for energy and oxygen, but sinus tachycardia can also be caused by a health problem.

 An elite athlete's heart recorded during a maximum effort workout maintaining over 180 bpm for 10 minutes.

 Signs and symptoms

 Tachycardia is often asymptomatic.
 It is often a resulting symptom of a primary disease state and can be an indication of the severity of a disease.
 If the heart rate is too high, cardiac output may fall due to the markedly reduced ventricular filling time.
 Rapid rates, though they may be compensating for ischemia elsewhere, increase myocardial oxygen demand and reduce coronary blood flow, thus precipitating an ischemic heart or valvular disease.
 Sinus tachycardia accompanying a myocardial infarction may be indicative of cardiogenic shock.